-Help Musicians UK launched the Pop Awards to help popular music students with the costs of postgraduate study.
+Help Musicians launched the Pop Awards to help popular music students with the costs of postgraduate study.

 Intensive postgraduate study is vital if the next generation of musicians are to achieve their potential, but the costs are astronomical.
 Taking living expenses and tuition fees into account, the cost of a two-year postgraduate degree can easily reach £40,000.